validator/validator/README.md

 The Nu Html Checker (v.Nu) is a name for the backend of [checker.html5.org][5], [html5.validator.nu][6], and [validator.w3.org/nu][7].
 Its [source code is available][8], as are [instructions on how to build, test, and run the code][9].
-The checker is released as two separate packages:
+It is released as two packages:

    [5]: https://checker.html5.org/
    [6]: https://html5.validator.nu